Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

                 }
             }
 ```
-11. Last step is to insert `appGrid` object in the application window:
+11. Once `appGrid` object is created, it must be inserted in the application window:

 ```csharp
     appWindow.GetDefaultLayer().Add(appGrid);